What are the best Drata alternatives?

 11. OneTrust (Compliance Automation)

 OneTrust is a major player in the broader GRC (Governance, Risk, and Compliance) space, making it a powerful Drata alternative for large enterprises looking to consolidate multiple functions.
 Its Compliance Automation product is just one module within a vast ecosystem that also covers privacy, ethics, and ESG.
-This platform leverages a βcollect once, comply manyβ philosophy, allowing you to reuse evidence across more than 50 frameworks, which is a significant advantage for global companies managing numerous regulations.
+This platform lets you map evidence once and reuse it across more than 50 frameworks, a significant advantage for global companies managing numerous regulations.

 The key differentiator for OneTrust is its enterprise scale and integrated approach.
 While startups may find it overly complex, a multinational corporation can manage SOC 2 alongside GDPR, CCPA, and internal risk assessments all within a single, interconnected platform.
 This unified view simplifies governance by linking security controls directly to privacy policies and risk registers, providing a holistic perspective that standalone compliance tools often lack.
 It is best suited for organizations that have outgrown point solutions and need a centralized command center for all GRC activities.